levani132/Facebook-assn/README.md

 # tacebook

 This project is created for educational purposes.
 Lecturer of web development at the University assigned us to write front end of facebook copy.
 We had to write html/css project using a little bit of js for effects, but the project is a bit ahead with js usage.
+By the way, 'tacebook' because the only difference (Among what really is copied, otherwise project misses many things from fb) is 180 degrees rotated logo, which makes it t, so tacebook.

 ## Getting Started